 “Buyer Data” means: (i) all data in any form provided by Buyer to Supplier, or (as applicable) entered in or used in conjunction with any software or platform provided by Supplier to Buyer, Buyer’s authorized Affiliates and Buyer’s Users; (ii) Buyer’s Customers’, Employees’ or Users’ personal identification information, and (iii) any and all input, feedback, responses, or other communications directed to Buyer by Buyer’s Users or Customers, by any means, including without limitation by, through or using Supplier software or platform and (iv) any reporting, analysis, or recommendations incorporating or related to any Customer or User input, feedback, responses or communications generated by Supplier and provided to Buyer.

-“Change Order” means a written modification to the Goods or Services as described in a Purchase Order or Statement of Work, approved and signed by authorized representatives of the Parties, and incorporated into the Purchase Order or Statement of Work.
+“Change Order” means a written modification to the Goods or Services as described in a Purchase Order, Statement of Work or Order Form, approved and signed by authorized representatives of the Parties, and incorporated into the Purchase Order, Statement of Work or Order Form.

-“Contract” means: (i) a Purchase Order incorporating these TCP, or (ii) a Purchase Order incorporating these TCP, along with any Statement of Work, Change Order, or other authorized documentation as described in Section 3 below, that together constitute the full agreement of the Parties.
+“Contract” means: (i) a Purchase Order incorporating these terms and conditions (which include the Data Processing Agreement and the Service Level Agreement,) and any Amendment or Addenda or (ii) this MTC, along with any Amendment, Addenda, Statement of Work, Order Form, Change Order, or other authorized documentation that together constitute the full agreement of the Parties.

 “Customer” means a natural or corporate person who: (i) has obtained or is seeking to obtain any form of product or service from Buyer, including without limitation publications, memberships, certification examinations, training, online or in-person event access, awards, informational materials or licensing rights; or (ii) has visited a website published or sponsored by Buyer; or (iii) has responded to a solicitation, survey, invitation, or other outreach by Buyer.